Changissnz/selfinterest/README.md

 since the equations in social matters, especially, seldom remain singularly objective for long.
 And even if singularly objective, the equation could not be more important than the prospects for making dues on top of that equation.
 Why would self-interest turn into a static force upon the social arrivals of equations in relation to its host?
+In the same vein that planet Earth can be equated with the force of gravity, man and woman alike have always sought to be equated with some ways.
+The most fundamental reason for this desire to seek the representative position is because man and woman are both human beings, and a gift for this quality is that man and woman are both "political animals".